 For dry products such as tea, paper is the recommended substitute.
 It may be reusable, depending on how intact it remains; it's definitely not as sturdy as metal.
 On the other hand, it's more easily recyclable.
-It can be repulped without relying on chemical reactions, so recycling paper leaves a far smaller carbon footprint than recycling tin cans.
-It is also very much biodegradable, assuming, of course, that it was not laminated or coated with resin.
+It can be recycled without relying on chemical reactions, so recycling paper leaves a far smaller carbon footprint than recycling tin cans.
+It is also very biodegradable, assuming, of course, that it was not laminated or coated with resin.

 Meanwhile, it has fortunately reached a point in history when paper manufacturing can be a fully sustainable and ecological practice.
 After all, it uses renewable materials to produce a circular product.
 There's no need to denude forests.
 Paper can be made with grass, bamboo, and other abundant resources.
 Popular these days as well is the use of recycled paper.

 There are indeed many ways to employ green packaging with paper.
 This is why we changed our matcha package to paper now.

 It may feel good to place used tin tea cans in the recycling bin or reuse them as planters or containers, but it doesn't necessarily make them the green option.